 Fraud is a misrepresentation or a suppression of the truth made with the intention either to obtain an unjust advantage for one party or to cause a loss or inconvenience to the other.
 Fraud may also result from silence or inaction.

-The comments to the Model Rules state that a client’s “experienced in legal matters generally and in making decisions of the type involved” is a factor relevant to evaluating informed consent.
-See ABA Model Rules of Prof’l Conduct Rule 1.0, cmt.
-6 (2002).
-The Louisiana Supreme Court in Hodges v.
+The comments to the Model Rules state that whether a client is “experienced in legal matters generally and in making decisions of the type involved” is a factor relevant to evaluating informed consent.
+See Model Rules of Pro.
+Conduct R. 1.0 cmt.
+6 (Am.
+Bar Ass’n.).
+However, the Louisiana Supreme Court in Hodges v.
 Reasonover, 103 So.
 3d 1069, 1078 (La.
-2012), however, held that the “sophistication” of the client is an irrelevant factor in evaluating informed consent:
+2012), held that the “sophistication” of the client is an irrelevant factor in evaluating informed consent:

 We decline to find the extent of an attorney’s fiduciary duty depends on the sophistication of the client.
 To do so would create two classes of clients and implicitly hold that well-educated, business-savvy clients are somehow less deserving of an attorney’s full candor and loyalty.
 This rule would be directly contrary to the high ethical standards set forth in the Rules of Professional Conduct and repugnant to Louisiana public policy.